 Two review authors will independently extract outcome data from each study using a standardised data collection form.
 Where a study has more than one publication, we will retrieve all publications to ensure complete extraction of data.
 Any discrepancies in the data extracted by the two authors will be checked against the original reports, and differences will be resolved through discussion and consensus, with recourse to a third author where necessary.
-If required, we will contact the study authors for clarification of any unclear or missing data.
-We will include key characteristics of the studies, such as the study design and in particular whether randomised by individual or by body part (see Unit of analysis issues), setting, sample size, population and the methods for defining or collecting outcome data in the studies.
+If required, we will contact the study authors for clarification.
+We will include key characteristics of the studies, such as the study design, setting, sample size, population and the methods for defining or collecting outcome data in the studies.

-We will extract data on study findings according to treatment assignment, irrespective of whether study participants complied with treatment or received treatment to which they were randomised.
+We will extract data on study findings according to treatment assignment, irrespective of whether study participants complied with treatment or received the treatment to which they were randomised.